When you have created an application archive file as described in Create StreamBase Application Archive, you can run this application in Studio.

 *ep-application.zipin the current Studio workspace.

 The application now runs in a node.
-You can send tuples to the EventFlow fragment running in the application as on the Using the Manual Input View page.
-You can use a feed simulation file to automate sending tuples as on the Run the Feed Simulation page.
+You can send tuples to the EventFlow fragment running in the application as shown on the Using the Manual Input View page.
+You can use a feed simulation file to automate sending tuples as shown on the Run the Feed Simulation page.

-You can use the Clusters View to see information about the running application node, but the best view of an running application is in the Debug view.
+It is possible to use the Clusters View to see information about the running application node, but the best view of an running application is in the Debug view.

 To terminate a StreamBase Application running in a node, right-click the node or engine name in the Debug view and select one of the Terminate options.